Testing, tracking and self-isolating

 To stop the spread of COVID-19, it is important that you know what to do if you develop the symptoms of Coronavirus.
 The symptoms are:

 - A loss of, or change in, your normal sense of taste or smell

-If you have any of these, even if very mildly, do not come to campus instead you should immediately self-isolate and arrange to have a COVID-19 test.
+If you have any of these, even if very mildly, do not come to campus.
+Instead, you should immediately self-isolate at your term-time address and arrange to have a COVID-19 test.
 If you are struggling to manage your symptoms, you can contact NHS COVID-19 service or call NHS 111.

 Consider alerting people who you have had close contact with in the last 48 hours to let them know you have symptoms of COVID-19.